Darwin Island & Wolf Island

 2. The Landslide (El Derrumbre)

-El Derrumbe is a popular dive site, located on the southern east side of Wolf island.
+El Derrumbe is a popular dive site, located on the southern east side of Wolf Island.
 As the name suggests there is a descending slope strewn with rocks and boulders.
 Hammerheads and Galapagos sharks are common here, and Whale Sharks also occasionally breeze on through.
-Of course you’ll also find the usual suspects of sea turtles, rays and reef fish.
+Not surprisingly, you’ll also find the usual suspects of sea turtles, rays, and reef fish.

 3. The Pinnacle